 Barbour received about 2,500 notices over the next several months.
 He alerted the DMV to the problem, and the agency responded in a typically bureaucratic way by instructing him to change his license plates.
 But Barbour had grown too fond of his plates by then to want to change them, so he instead began mailing out a form letter in response to each citation.
 That method usually worked, although occasionally he had to appear before a judge and demonstrate that the car described on the citation was not his.

 A couple of years later, the DMV finally caught on and sent a notice to law enforcement agencies requesting that they use the word NONE rather than NO PLATE to indicate a cited vehicle was missing its plates.
 This change slowed the flow of overdue notices Barbour received to a trickle, about five or six a month, but it also had an unintended side effect: Officers sometimes wrote MISSING instead of NONE to indicate cars with missing license plates, and suddenly a man named Andrew Burg in Marina del Rey started receiving parking tickets from places he hadn't visited either.
 Burg, of course, was the owner of a car with personalized plates reading "MISSING."

 Nonetheless, some motorists still choose personalized plates destined to land them in similar trouble.
 Jim Cara of Elsmere, Delaware, found that out the hard way when he selected the phrase "NOTAG" for the license of his Suzuki Hayabusa motorcycle in 2004:

 Jim Cara wanted a vanity license tag that would make people laugh.

-But when he chose "NOTAG" for the plate on his Suzuki Hayabusa, a sleek blue and silver motorcycle with a speedometer that reaches 220 mph, the joke backfired.
+But when he chose "NOTAG" for the plate on his Suzuki Hayabusa, a sleek blue and silver motorcycle with a speedometer that reaches

 The new tag arrived Saturday under an avalanche of Wilmington parking violations.